-While the assembly and incorporation of the linear positioning system was taking place, other activities involved the design of the relationship between the edges of the platforms and the walls of the powder chambers.
+While the assembly and incorporation of the linear positioning system was taking place, other activities focused on the design of the relationship between the edges of the platforms and the walls of the powder chambers.
 Eventually it was decided to eliminate the gap, minimizing the amount of powder that would fall below the platforms.
 This design called for thin glass plates to be fastened to the inner walls of the powder chambers, as well as strips of Teflon that would be inserted into drilled slots within the sides of the tops of the platforms.
 The Teflon-glass relationship would result in minimum friction between the chamber walls and the platform, allowing the linear positioning system to function properly with the least amount of reaction torque against it.

 Although it seemed relatively easy to order and attach the glass to the powder chamber walls, it was not an easy task.
 A local glass specialist shop, Crispin Glass & Auto Supply, was contacted to cut the plates.
 The thinnest flat glass available for purchase, 3/32nd inch, was chosen for purchase.
 The thinnest was chosen because the frame of the printer, including the powder chambers, was already assembled.
 Therefore, to allow for the maximum print area, the glass that was inserted within the chambers needed to be as thin as possible.
 It was crucial to the printer functionality that the glass was made to specific dimensions, with the least amount of error.
 Crispin only had the ability to cut glass to dimensions as small as 1/16th of an inch.
 This imposed a problem; the tolerance of the glass cutting was too great.
 The initial order for eight glass plates resulted in four that were usable, and four needed to be re-ordered.
 Luckily, the glass was extremely inexpensive, and the production time was less than one business day.